-If you’ve tried using spreadsheets for project management, you probably already know it doesn’t work very well.
-You end up frustrated and unproductive and wondering why on earth everyone uses spreadsheets so much.
+If you’ve tried using spreadsheets and excel for project management, you probably already know it doesn’t work very well.
+You end up frustrated and unproductive and wondering why on earth everyone uses excel and spreadsheets so much.
 Maybe you think it’s just you.
 Nope.

-Spreadsheets are terrible for project management and maybe its time to look for an alternative to spreadsheets to manage projects.
+Project management done in spreadsheets are terrible to manage teams as one and maybe it’s time to look for a spreadsheet alternative to manage projects.

-Here are the top 7 reasons why spreadsheets are terrible for project management and why you shouldn’t be using them:
+Here are the top 7 reasons why excel and spreadsheets are terrible for project management and why you shouldn’t be using them:

 1. Collaboration is a nightmare